python/cpython/Doc/library/cmd.rst

    Method called to display a list of strings as a compact set of columns.
    Each column is only as wide as necessary.
-   Columns are separated by two spaces (one was not legible enough).
+   Columns are separated by two spaces for readability.

 .. method:: Cmd.precmd(line)